-- Staying Put with your Foster Carer
+- Staying put with your Foster Carer

 - Live with a Lewisham Supported Lodgings Carer

-- Move into supported accommodation
+- Move into Leaving Care supported accommodation

 - Move into Lewisham's Housing Pathway

 - Move into a Lewisham Training Flat

 - Secure Council or Housing Association accommodation

 - Privately rent your own home

 - Informally living with family or friends

-Your social worker and PA will talk through the different options with you
+Your social worker and PA will talk through the different options with you.

-We will offer you:
+We will offer you (see Financial Entitlements Handbook for more details):

-- A Setting Up Home grant of up to £2000 to buy white goods, furniture and for decorating costs

-- A discretionary one-off rent and deposit payment to help secure private rented accommodation

-- No Council Tax payments until you turn 25

-- Help with moving and storage costs
+- A Setting Up Home Grant of up to £3000 to buy essential items such as, white goods, furniture and for decorating costs - A discretionary one-off rent and deposit payment to help secure private rented accommodation (see Financial Entitlement Handbook for more details) - No Council Tax payments until you turn 25 - Help with moving and storage costs - Wi-Fi (if needed to support your studies - see Financial Offer for more information about funding - The cost of installing your cooker.

-- One year's contents insurance

-- Your first TV Licence

-- A Health and Safety Pack

-- Wi-Fi (if needed to support your studies)

-- The cost of installing your cooker.